-C.28 Dead and Deactivated Code [XYQ]
+6.27 Dead and Deactivated Code [XYQ]

-C.28.1 Applicability to language
+6.27.1 Applicability to language

 Ada allows the usual sources of dead code (described in 6.28) that are common to most conventional programming languages.

-C.28.2 Guidance to language users
+6.27.2 Guidance to language users

 Implementation specific mechanisms may be provided to support the elimination of dead code.
 In some cases, pragmas such as Restrictions, Suppress, or Discard_Names may be used to inform the compiler that some code whose generation would normally be required for certain constructs would be dead because of properties of the overall system, and that therefore the code need not be generated.
 For example, given the following: